MorganCl/Garden/README.md

     Install the necessary libraries using the Library Manager in Arduino IDE.

     Configure your WiFi credentials and other settings in the sketch.

+	Add your appid to the openweather API request within main.js

     Upload the sketch to your ESP32 or ESP8266.